trinodb/trino/docs/src/main/sphinx/connector/mongodb.rst

 See the `MongoDB Connection URI <https://docs.mongodb.com/drivers/java/sync/current/fundamentals/connection/#connection-uri>`_ for more information.

 This property is required; there is no default.
-A connection url or seeds must be provided to connect to a MongoDB deployment.
+A connection URL must be provided to connect to a MongoDB deployment.

 ``mongodb.schema-collection``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^